woodfordtim/dataDash/README.md

 available and Tutor Support but to gain a deeper understanding so that I could manipulate the codeto achiev my end goal proved to be (fun but) challenging.

-#The importance of the 'value accessor' in the average charts
+### The importance of the 'value accessor' in the average charts
 It took me a long time to realise that I needed the value accessor to ensure the average charts returned any response.

-#parse data to change ot to integers
+### parse data to change ot to integers
 Intitially I tried changing the data in my google sheets file to ensure the format was integers but despite this realised that I needed to parse the data into integers using a forEach loop due to the structure of the data file.

-#Challenges with JQuery for responsiveness
+### Challenges with JQuery for responsiveness
 Trying to make the site responsive using the JQuery events presented challenges and I drew upon support from the Code Institute
 Tutor Support.
 It took many hours and going back and forth with a number of differne tutors before settling on what looks like the simplest two lines of code possible.
 It took a few more adapatations following their support, such as, playing with the chart radii and heights to see what works best and looks cleanest.
 With the help of Tutor Support I adpated the Bootstrap structure for tablets so that the charts did not overlap each other.

-#Pie Chart labelling
+### Pie Chart labelling
 For the purpose of my site I wanted very specific labelling for each of the chart segments.
 I eventually adapted some code I found on Stack Overflow to meet my end goal of showing % and number of incidents, i.e. students.

-#Centering / aligning charts and legends
+### Centering / aligning charts and legends
 Due to the nature of dc it was a challengint co align the charts correctly with html headings and without overlapping legends.
 I played with the legend x and y position to get this right but it fell to using css - structuring the columns and padding to achieve (as close to as I can get) the desirable appearance.

-#dc version
+### dc version
 At the very beginning I had trouble parsing the data file due to the version of dc that I was using.
 With the help of my mentor we tried an earlier version of dc which was ensured success.

-##Deployment
+### Deployment
 The site was deployed using GitHub Pages.

-##Credits
+## New Features to follow in the next version
+* Add in the ability to reset all filters with a reset button
+* Add in landing page, contact page and support
+* Improve responsive design by smoothing / improving how charts re-draw
+* Fix the help-tip for iPad and other devices with touch screen.

+## Credits
 * https://tutorialzine.com/2014/07/css-inline-help-tips (for the little question mark to help explain education abbreviations)
 * Code Institute lessons on d3, dc and crossfilter, including GitHub example code.
 Especially the mini-project on Professors data dashboard.